OTS: African Ecology & Conservation Semester Program in South Africa

 All U.S. citizens and most non-U.S. citizens are required to have a student visa for their semester in South Africa.
 OTS directly assists with the process of securing your visa for the program.

 You will pay SU tuition and can apply all SU financial aid except work-study.
-Besides tuition, you will also be charged a program fee, which covers room and board, local travel, certain recreational activities, field and office equipment, transcript fee, some computer services, pre-departure meetings, International Student ID card, and services not covered by tuition or for which a separate fee is not charged.
+Besides tuition, you will also be charged a program fee, which covers room and board, local travel, certain recreational activities, field and office equipment, transcript fee, some computer services, pre-departure meetings, international travel insurance, and services not covered by tuition or for which a separate fee is not charged.

 Lou Berends, email@example.com

-Applying to this program requires completion of both the SU Abroad and OTS application.
+Applying to this program requires completion of both the Syracuse Abroad and OTS application.

 Please note: due to the small number of spaces in each program, it is possible for a program to reach maximum enrollment before the application due date.
 Apply Early!